 You want to understand it and be understood, speak it and feel comfortable with it.

-Choose from four signature programmes according to your goals.
+Choose from four signature programmes according to your goals, available in two languages: German and Hungarian.
 Each is designed for the specific needs of executives in the financial services industry.
 There are 3-6 levels within each programme to match your language knowledge.